-Roufanis produces the highest resolution imager in order to allow people to be able to study an image even from a very close distance. he feels this is very important as it provides the viewer with the opportunity to experience the work as if it includes multiple views within one image.
-He hopes that his work will offer the viewer a mental journey, if only for a minute, into the feelings he trying to convey through each of my images.
+Roufanis produces the highest resolution imager in order to allow people to be able to study an image even from a very close distance.
+He feels this is important as it provides the viewer with the opportunity to experience the work as if it includes multiple views within one image.
+He hopes that his work will offer the viewer a mental journey, if only for a minute, into the feelings he is trying to convey.

 Artists that have strongly inspired him include Wolfgang Tillmans, Hiroshi Sugimoto, Richard Misrach and Gerhard Richter.
-In his latest projects, Roufanis has been influenced by the works of Gregory Crewdson and Edward Hopper.
+In his most recent projects, Roufanis was influenced by the works of Gregory Crewdson and Edward Hopper.

-Aristotle Roufanis work features in the Zeitz MOCAA exhibition, Still Here Tomorrow To High Five You Yesterday (2019).
+Aristotle Roufanis’ work is featured in the Zeitz MOCAA exhibition Still Here Tomorrow To High Five You Yesterday (2019).